 - Make informed decision based on customer analytics.

 The course format: Regular lectures and lab sessions/tutorials where students work on group-based exercises/assignments.

 All necessary information will be provided on Canvas and it is assumed that students are aware of all course-related information posted on Canvas.

 Note that students are required to work in groups in this course and it is students' responsibility to find and join a group of 2-4 persons.
 Students can search for group members through Canvas or using their own ways.

 Credit reduction due to overlap

-The course assessment will be a final group-based term paper (group size 2-4).
-One final grade will be given.
-The term paper must be written in English, 100 % of the grade.
+Group-based term paper (group size 2-4).
+The term paper must be written in English.